Honda D engine

-The Honda D series inline-four cylinder engine is used in a variety of compact models, most commonly the Honda Civic, CRX, Logo, Stream, and first-generation Integra.
+The Honda D-series inline-four cylinder engine is used in a variety of compact models, most commonly the Honda Civic, CRX, Logo, Stream, and first-generation Integra.
 Engine displacement ranges between 1.2 and 1.7 liters.
-The D Series engine is either SOHC or DOHC, and might include VTEC variable valve lift.
-Power ranges from 66 PS in the Logo to 140 PS in the Civic Si.
-D-series production commenced 1984 and ended 2005.
-D-series engine technology culminated with production of the D15B 3-stage VTEC (D15Z7) which was available in markets outside of the United States.
-Earlier versions of this engine also used a single port fuel injection system Honda called PGM-CARB, signifying the carburetor was computer controlled.
+The D series engine is either SOHC or DOHC, and might include VTEC variable valve lift.
+Power ranges from 66 PS in the Logo to 140 PS in the Japanese market (JDM) Civic.
+D-series production commenced in 1983 (for the 1984 model year) and ended in 2005.
+D-series engine technology culminated with production of the D15B three-stage VTEC (D15Z7) which was available in markets outside of the United States.
+Earlier versions of this engine also used a single port fuel delivery system called PGM-CARB, signifying that the carburetor was computer controlled.